BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 2 Homework/Problem2_VCCS.md

 #### How to build a voltage-controlled source in LTSpice

-Go to "Component", find the one named "g2".
+- [ ] Go to "Component", find the one named "g2".
+Place it
+- [ ] Right click to configure the value of "g2" to be 2.

 <img src="media/ltspice_g2.png" width="500">

-Add other components, make the circuit schematic look like such,
+- [ ] Add other components, make the circuit schematic look like such,

 <img src="media/ltspice_g2_dual_loop.png" width="700">